7. Interface and entity definitions

 Overview

-Tip: First time seeing GraphQL interfaces?
+Tip: First time seeing interfaces?
 Check out the Intermediate Schema Design side quest for more details on what they are and how they work.

 In this lesson, we will:

-• Review how to contribute fields to an entity
+• Review how to contribute to an

 The User interface